fleurdefontaine/HTTPs-go/README.md

 - **User Agent Validation**: Only allows specific user agents to access certain endpoints.
 - **Static File Handling**: Serves files from the local server or redirects to a CDN if the file is not found locally.
 - **TLS Encryption**: Uses TLS 1.2 or higher for secure communication.
+- **Flood Protection**: Detects and prevents flood attacks by limiting the number of requests from a single IP address within a short period.

 ## Requirements